ghc/ghc/docs/users_guide/profiling.rst

     :since: 9.4.1

-    Adds an automatic ``SCC`` annotation to all top level bindings late in the compilation pipeline after the optimizer has run and unfoldings have been created.
+    Adds an automatic ``SCC`` annotation to all top level bindings which might perform work.
+    This is done late in the compilation pipeline after the optimizer has run and unfoldings have been created.
     This means these cost centres will not interfere with core-level optimizations and the resulting profile will be closer to the performance profile of an optimized non-profiled executable.

     While the results of this are generally informative, some of the compiler internal names will leak into the profile.
 Further if a function is inlined into a use site it's costs will be counted against the caller's cost center.